 - What are other alternative methods of education?

-When choosing a online course make sure that you are not overpaying for this service.
-You can find a lot of very pricey courses with questionable content.
-But is it worth to pay for a course at all?
+When choosing an online course, make sure that you are not overpaying for this service.
+You can find a lot of very pricey systems with questionable content.
+But is it worth paying for a course at all?

-Several of distance learning services allow to attending online courses for free.
-Udemy, Coursera and Codecademy are among them.
-Usually, you can get access to the content for free but you have to pay for the shareable certificate or course materials.
+Several distance learning services allow to attending online courses for free.
+Udemy, Coursera, and Codecademy are among them.
+Usually, you can access the content for free, but you have to pay for the shareable certificate or course materials.

-Actionable advice: Try a free trial before paying for the whole course and make sure that profits offered for the price are worth it.
+Actionable advice: Try a free trial before paying for the whole course and ensure that profits offered for the price are worth it.

-Depends on the type of the course there can be many materials such as downloadable tables, exercises or videos offered.
+Depending on the course type, there can be many materials such as downloadable tables, exercises, or videos offered.
 Remember that courses with additional materials are often better prepared (more complex).
-But don’t be fooled by the extras – course publishers often offers tons of useless rubbish as bonus materials.
+But don’t be fooled by the extras – course publishers often provide tons of useless rubbish as bonus materials.